 Jed was lucky enough to grow up in the British countryside and has been inspired by nature for as long as he can remember.
 His awareness and concern for environmental issues began when he teamed up with our Director, Dom, in the mid-90s and became infected by Dom's passion for wildlife and environmental campaigning.
 He went on to complete his masters degree in Philosophy and the Environment in which he specialised in our duties to conserve species.
 As well as being our chair he now heads up the Environment Agency's land and property function, as well as being a keen mountaineer and cyclist.

 Louise Stewart has a background in education and social work, combined with a lifelong love of nature.

 Nicholas Berry - Trustee

-Nicholas Berry works as a consultant in the music industry, and is the trust's treasurer.
+Nicholas Berry works in the City as a media and entertainment lawyer, and is the trust’s treasurer.
 He is based in London but maintains a strong link with the countryside, in particular long distance walking.